atttilakiss/Project-HaHU_KA/README.md

 Each of them is used in the corresponding SQL statement; the program commits into the tables after the carry out of any full AdvertisementURL analysis (Advertisement + Catalog).

-After a successfull commit, the algorithm selects the following AdvertisementURL from the validated advertisement list.
+After a successfull commit, the algorithm selects the following AdvertisementURL from the validated advertisement list and increases the number of downloaded advertisements by one.
-If the validated advertisement list is finished, it selects the next ResultSite in order to find the AdvertisementURLs.
+If the validated advertisement list is finished (that originate from one ResultPage), it selects the next ResultSite in order to find the AdvertisementURLs. (randomly selected index +1) If the quantity of the downloaded pages matches the User's original demand, that program stops!

 ## Module 2 - Updating the database